Amos47/2400/Chapter7/Ch07_Backstory.md

 ![Protocols](https://raw.githubusercontent.com/robertriordan/2400/master/Images/protocols.png)

+Figure TBRT depicts communication between two machines over a network (likely the internet).
+Each machine (left one has the IP address 1.2.3.4 and the right one has the address 5.6.7.8) has, in addition to its address, a *stack* of software/hardware consisting of four layers: *Application, TCP, IP* and *Hardware*.
+Below, the process of communicating a simple email between the two machines is explained in light detail.

-The (somewhat dated but still quite valid) Stanford University article explains what's going on in Figure TBRT (edited for context and clarity):
+The (somewhat dated but still quite valid) [Stanford University article](https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm) explains what's going on in Figure TBRT (edited for context and clarity):

 1. Let's imagine that you want to send an email from your computer on the left, with an IP address of 1.2.3.4, to computer 5.6.7.8 on the right.
 The user types the message ("Hello computer 5.6.7.8!") into an email client (the application on the top layer) to start the process.
 2. If the message to be sent is long, each stack layer that the message passes through may break the message up into smaller chunks of data.
 This is because data sent over the Internet (and most computer networks) are sent in manageable chunks.
 On the Internet, these chunks of data are known as *packets*.